VyacheslavShmakin/RxViewModelTask/README.md

 //.init(maybe, maybeObserver)
 //.init(completable, completableObserver)
 // You're able to use "restart" method also
+// To stop running task use "stop" method
+  .stop()
 ```
 - **init** will execute Observable/Flowable/Maybe/Single/Completable object only once.
 Even if you call this multiple times the last callback method will be called.